thibaudcolas/jsonresume-theme-eloquent/README.md

 ## Features

-- Simple theme based on standard Bootstrap, top browser compatibility.
+- Mobile First theme based on Bootstrap.
 - Download your resume with a single click, in a single file.
 - View your resume even without internet connection, the theme is self-contained (NB: your picture should be inlined for this to fully work).
 - Great Font Awesome icons.